 Affiliate Indebtedness and Borrowings.
 At December 31, 2006, affiliate indebtedness consisted of borrowings incurred by Targa and allocated to us for financial reporting purposes.
 A substantial portion of Targa's October 31, 2005 acquisition of Dynegy Inc.'s interest in Dynegy Midstream Services, Limited Partnership (the "DMS Acquisition") was financed through borrowings.
-A significant portion of Targa's acquisition borrowings were allocated to the Partnership which initially resulted in approximately \$870.1 million of allocated indebtedness.
+A significant portion of Targa's acquisition borrowings were allocated to the Partnership, resulting in approximately \$868.9 million of allocated indebtedness as of December 31, 2006 and corresponding levels of interest expense.
 Targa North Texas LP, the entity holding the North Texas System, provided a guarantee of the indebtedness.
 The indebtedness was also secured by a collateral interest in both the equity of Targa North Texas LP as well as its assets.